asibic/glassalpha/site/docs/reference/cli.md

 ### `glassalpha audit`

-Generate a compliance audit PDF report.
+Generate a compliance audit PDF report with optional shift testing.

 This is the main command for GlassAlpha.
 It loads a configuration file, runs the audit pipeline, and generates a deterministic PDF report.